 Although awards may be hard to estimate, whether the payer spouse will comply with a support order is even harder to gauge.
-Alimony enforcement is not like child-support enforcement, which has the "teeth" of wage garnishment, liens, and other enforcement mechanisms.
+Alimony enforcement is not like child support enforcement, which has the "teeth" of wage garnishment, liens, and other enforcement mechanisms.
 The recipient could, however, return to court in a contempt proceeding to force payment.
 Because alimony can be awarded with a court order, the mechanisms available for enforcing any court order are available to a former spouse who's owed alimony.

 Alimony is often deemed "rehabilitative," that is, it's ordered for only so long as is necessary for the recipient spouse to receive training and become self-supporting.
 If the divorce decree doesn't specify a spousal support termination date, the payments must continue until the court orders otherwise.

 Most awards end if the recipient remarries.
 Termination upon the payer's death isn't necessarily automatic; in cases where the recipient spouse is unlikely to obtain gainful employment, due perhaps to age or health considerations, the court may order that further support be provided from the payer's estate or life insurance proceeds.